 Whew, that’s my plan.
 I hope that it wasn’t overwhelming and if it was break it down into small manageable pieces, and you can follow the outline in a step by step manner if that is helpful… slowly incorporating it all together.

-*If you live in the USA and your child is under 3 your state is required to provide a free in home feeding evaluation.
-If you feel like you need more help, are overwhelmed, or want a customized plan I am available for consultations.
+2. If you live in the USA and your child is under 3 your state is required to provide a free in home feeding evaluation.
+If you’re child is over three or you want some other options read everything you need to know about feeding therapy.